marcinpz/obsidian-knowledge-base/English/Work/DevOps/Databases/SQL vs NoSQL.md

 ## Overview

-In DevOps, understanding the differences between relational ([[SQL]]) and non-relational ([[NoSQL]]) databases is crucial for selecting the right tool for each application, optimizing performance, scalability, and maintenance.
+In DevOps, understanding the differences between relational ([[ACID]]) and non-relational [[NoSQL]] databases is crucial for selecting the right tool for each application, optimizing performance, scalability, and maintenance.

 ---